Skip to content

 This implementation is based on BALTECH Reader Protocol (BRP).
 To keep your effort low, we provide an SDK for the most common platforms.

-This approach combines Autoread via BRP with the standard VHL implementation.
+This approach combines Autoread via BRP with the use of VHL commands:

 • The reader runs in Autoread mode to perform basic tasks autonomously, e.g. poll for cards or give feedback to the card holder.